mahshidbahira/time-wise/docs/reference/duration.md

 ### `toObject`

-Returns the object representation of the duration.
+Returns the object literal of the duration.

 ```typescript
 toObject(): Object